kartikmakkar94/Google-Stock-Predictor/README.md

 # Google-Stock-Predictor
-Uses Linear Regression to predict the price of Google's Stock over next 30 days
+Uses Linear Regression to predict the price of Google's Stock over next 30 days and also Plots a ggplot for it.